Research Administration Policies

 Principal Investigators and others involved in management of sponsored awards are stewards of these awards and are financially accountable for using University resources wisely and executing these responsibilities with integrity.
 Every employee who conducts transactions that affect University funds must be in compliance with all University policies, applicable laws, regulations, and special restrictions.

-- PRINCIPAL INVESTIGATOR: It is the Principal Investigator's (PI) responsibility to conduct and complete the scientific and scholarly work, submit satisfactory reports, meet the sponsor's application guidelines, oversee all aspects of subawards and subcontracts including the monitoring of the programmatic and financial performance and progress (See RAG80), and certify that terms and conditions of the award are fully met.
+- PRINCIPAL INVESTIGATOR: It is the Principal Investigator's (PI) responsibility to conduct and complete the scientific and scholarly work, submit satisfactory reports, meet the sponsor's application guidelines, oversee all aspects of subawards and subcontracts including the monitoring of the programmatic and financial performance and progress (See RAG80 - Subrecipient Monitoring), and certify that terms and conditions of the award are fully met.
 The PI is responsible for all financial aspects of the award including the resolution of unallowable expenditures or over-expenditures.
-The PI also needs to ensure that all costs are reasonable, allocable, allowable and in compliance with sponsor requirements and regulations (See RA10).
+The PI also needs to ensure that all costs are reasonable, allocable, allowable and in compliance with sponsor requirements and regulations (See RA10 - Costing Principles for Sponsored Awards).
 This includes the confirmation of effort performed on the award, as well as justification of all costs charged to the award as required and part of the original proposal.
 The PI must also understand and comply with RP06 – Disclosure and Management of Significant Financial Interests.

 - ADMINISTRATIVE SUPPORT STAFF: In providing support to the PI, administrative support staff is responsible for assuring that adequate justification and documentation is provided for all expenditures, including labor costs and transfers.

 - RESEARCH ADMINISTRATOR: In providing administrative support, the Research Administrator is responsible for reviewing sponsor guidelines and working with the PI to submit an accurate and complete proposal.
 When awarded, the Research Administrator sets up the accounting information for the project and tracks its activity through the closeout of the award.
-He or she also assists the PI with rebudgeting and adjustments as required.
+They also assist the PI with rebudgeting and adjustments as required.

-- FINANCIAL OFFICER: As the Corporate Controller's representative for the area, the Financial Officer is responsible for review and approval of research expenditures to ensure that they are reasonable, allocable, allowable based on Penn State costing policies, and consistently applied.
+- FINANCIAL OFFICER: As the Associate Vice President for Budget and Finance's representative for the area, the Financial Officer is responsible for review and approval of research expenditures to ensure that they are reasonable, allocable, allowable based on Penn State costing policies, and consistently applied.
 Financial Officers also must ensure that all University policies and procedures are followed.

-- RESEARCH ACCOUNTING: Research Accounting is responsible for submitting timely and accurate invoices and reports according to the Sponsor's payment terms and conditions.
+- RESEARCH ACCOUNTING: Research Accounting is responsible for grant setup and maintenance, as well as submitting timely and accurate invoices and reports according to the Sponsor's payment terms and conditions.

 - RESEARCH PROTECTIONS: The Office for Research Protections is responsible for reviewing projects involving human subjects, animal subjects, radioisotopes, biohazards, and financial conflicts of interest.